 This guide aims to:

-• facilitate this process by recommending the most appropriate and effective approach to categorising and reporting their data
+• support employers in publishing their ethnicity pay data by recommending the most appropriate and effective approach to categorising and reporting their data

 • support analysis and use of the resulting information to produce effective action plans to address the ethnicity pay gaps and inequalities revealed.